Kuldeep800singh/Kuldeep800singh/README.md

 - 👋 Hi, I’m @Kuldeep800singh
 - 👀 I’m interested in C++, Iot, Table Tennis, and Flutter and many more things
 - 🌱 I’m currently learning Opengl, Flutter and java
-- 💞️ I’m looking to collaborate on a coding based works
+- 💞️ I’m looking to collaborate on C/C++, Flutter, Android development, and web developer based works.
-- 📫 How to reach me kul8003995609deep@gmail.com
+- 📫 How to reach me at kul8003995609deep@gmail.com

 <!---
 Kuldeep800singh/Kuldeep800singh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.